N

 Norwegian Lundehund Maintenance and Grooming

 Although shedding does occur regularly, the Lundehund should be quite easy to properly care for.
-It will need to be brushed about once a week to remove debris and lose hairs.
+It will need to be brushed about once a week to remove debris and loose hairs.
 Bathing is rarely necessary unless the dog is particularly dirty.
 However, the ears should be regularly inspected for signs of infection or debris and then cleaned out accordingly.
 The nails should be trimmed regularly, perhaps once a month, to prevent cracking or discomfort.
 Finally, the teeth should be brushed quite often.
 You can devise a plan with your vet for how to take care of the teeth.

 Norwegian Lundehund Training